igouProto/suicapydcV3/README.md

 - Messages and strings are sepatated in their own files (for potential multi-langugage support)

 ### Not yet (or may not be) restored / implemented
-- Ship construction recipe generator for Kancolle (wow this is an old feature)
-- Stocks function powered by YFinance
-- Fake NKODICE minigame
 - Jukebox features:
     - Reaction based panel buttons
     - Player seeking (seek, ff/rwd, replay)